українська федерація йоги

 There are several hypotheses about the etymology of this word:

 1. a noun formed from the root at "endlessly move" with the suffix man, creating an abstract noun.
-That is, atman is “infinitely moving”, which connotates to the universe.
+That is, atman is “infinitely moving”, which connotates the universe.
 In this sense, the knowledge of the atman is the knowledge of the world.

 2. from the root avaa "to blow everywhere" and the word tman "vital breath", "everywhere breath of life".